Your source for Canadian arts And culture

 Mixed media art exhibit “At Home in Toronto” explored the ever-changing interpretations of home across time.
 There were rare artifacts on display from the city’s collection as well as items made by local artists.

 Join veteran contributor Liana Yadav (@liana_yadav) on a walkthrough of the exhibit.
-Tying in historical context with our present day realities, Liana writes about the conditions and movements that inspired the pieces in the collection.
+Tying in historical context with our present day realities, Liana writes about the conditions and movements that inspired pieces in the collection.

 Head to the link in our bio to see what was on display! 🖼🛶